Hiatal Hernia Surgery in Dublin, GA

 Hiatal Hernia Treatment With Dr. Polhill

 Dr. John Polhill specializes in providing treatment for hernias for men and women in Dublin, GA.
-Dr. Polhill is board certified, expertly trained, and has over 10 years of experience caring for his patients.
-Learn more about hernias, your available treatment options, and schedule your appointment today!
+Dr. Polhill is board-certified by the American Board of Surgery and has over 15 years of experience caring for his patients.
+If you’re experiencing symptoms of a hernia, contact Southern Surgical, P.C. to schedule your appointment today!

 What Are the Signs & Symptoms of a Hiatal Hernia?